 - Wax the zipper a bit before putting it into storage.

-- Change the content position, for example, place your helmet into different positions per flight so as to spread out the weight and easier the tension caused to the fabric.
+- Change the content position.
+For example, place your helmet into different positions per flight to spread out the weight and ease the tension caused to the fabric.

 - Your bag might be durable, but try to take care of it so it will last for years.

 - Check your bags before you fly for anything that might not be allowed on the airplane.